-Using fcMRI, Greicius et al. (2003) demonstrated, in the context of a working-memory task, 'a cohesive, tonically active, default mode network' (256) (cohesiveness refers to synchronized activity).
+Using fcMRI, Greicius, Krasnow, Reiss, and Menon (2003) demonstrated, in the context of a working memory task, "a cohesive, tonically active, default mode network" (p.
+256) (cohesiveness refers to synchronized activity).
 It is noteworthy that synchronized oscillations in the default network are maintained even in task conditions, which results in lower overall activity in this network that is nonetheless still synchronized.
 One can then compare how oscillations in the regions constituting the default network relate to those in other brain areas.
-Fox et al. (2005) conducted an fcMRI analysis of imaging results during an attention-demanding task and found synchronized oscillations in a set of areas distinct from the default network, including the intraparietal sulcus, frontal eye field, middle temporal region, supplementary motor areas, and the insula.
+Fox et al. (2005) conducted fcMRI analysis of imaging results during an attention demanding task and found synchronized oscillations in a set of areas distinct from the default network, including the intraparietal sulcus, frontal eye field, middle temporal region, supplementary motor areas, and the insula.
 Oscillations in these areas were synchronized with each other, but not with areas in the default network.
-Fox et al. referred to this as anticorrelation and commented:
+Fox et al. refer to this as anticorrelation and comment:

 anticorrelations may be as important as correlations in brain organization.
 Little has been said previously in the neuronal synchrony literature regarding the role of anticorrelations.
-While correlations may serve an integrative role in combining neuronal activity subserving similar goals or representations, anticorrelations may serve a differentiating role segregating neuronal processes subserving opposite goals or competing representations.
-(2005, 9677).
+While correlations may serve an integrative role in combining neuronal activity subserving similar goals or representations, anticorrelations may serve a differentiating role segregating neuronal processes subserving opposite goals or competing representations (p.
+9677).

-Subsequently, researchers have distinguished six anticorrelated networks (Mantini et al. 2007).
+Subsequently, researchers have distinguished six anticorrelated networks (Mantini, Perrucci, Del Gratta, Romani, & Corbetta 2007).

-Synchronization of processing in different brain regions has also been demonstrated in electrophysiological investigations measuring local field potentials in multicell recording or in EEG studies.
-The best known of these is the finding of synchronized oscillations in the range of 40 Hz in brain areas involved in representing different features of visual stimuli, which has been proposed to explain how the brain binds together different features of a visual stimulus as they are processed in different regions of the visual system (Gray and Singer 1989).
-The synchronized oscillations found with fcFMI are at a much lower frequency (<0.1 Hz) than those typically reported with local field potentials or EEG (usually in the 1-80 Hz range).
+Synchronization of processing in different brain regions has also been demonstrated in electrophysiological investigations measuring local field potentials in multi-cell recording or in EEG studies.
+The best known of these are the synchronized oscillations in the range of 40 Hz found in brain areas involved in representing different features of visual stimuli, which has been proposed to explain how the brain binds together different features of a visual stimulus as they are processed in different regions of the visual system (Gray & Singer 1989).
+The synchronized oscillations found with fcFMI are at a much lower frequency (< 0.1 Hz) than those typically reported with local field potentials or EEG (usually in the 1-80 Hz range).
 However, oscillations at different frequencies may be related.
 Laufs et al. (2003) identified significant correlations between alpha (8-12 Hz) and beta oscillations (12-30 Hz) in EEG and BOLD fluctuations in specific brain networks.
-Mantini et al. (2007) related the six anticorrelated networks they found in fMRI with power fluctuations in all EEG bands, and concluded: 'Each brain network was associated with a specific combination of EEG rhythms, a neurophysiological signature that constitutes a baseline for evaluating changes in oscillatory signals during active behavior' (13170).
-For example, the default network showed positive correlations with alpha- and beta-band oscillations while the attention network exhibited negative correlations.
+Mantini, Perrucci, Del Gratta, Romani, and Corbetta (2007) related the six anticorrelated networks they found in fMRI with power fluctuations in all EEG bands, and concluded: "Each brain network was associated with a specific combination of EEG rhythms, a neurophysiological signature that constitutes a baseline for evaluating changes in oscillatory signals during active behavior" (p.
+13170).
+For example, the default network showed positive correlations with alpha and beta band oscillations while the attention network exhibited negative correlations.

 Going beyond mere correlations, a number of researchers have explored the potential causal relations between oscillations at different frequencies.
 One relevant finding is that in the cortex of mammals, the amplitude (power density) of EEG oscillations is inversely proportional to their frequency (1/f).
 In addition, the phase of lower-frequency oscillations seems to modulate the amplitude of those at higher frequencies, which results in a nesting relation between the frequency bands.
-Lakatos et al. (2005) referred to this as the 'oscillatory hierarchy hypothesis' (see also Canolty et al. 2006).
-Since oscillations at lower frequencies tend to synchronize over more widely distributed brain regions than those at higher frequencies (Buzsáki and Draguhn 2004), this suggests that the relatively slow oscillations detected with fMRI might serve to modulate specific processing, reflected in the higher-frequency oscillations, in local brain areas:
+Lakatos et al. (2005) refer to this as the "oscillatory hierarchy hypothesis" (see also Canolty et al. 2006.)
+Since oscillations at lower frequencies (Buzsáki & Draguhn 2004), this suggests that the relatively slow oscillations detected with fMRI might serve to modulate specific processing, reflected in the higher frequency oscillations, in local brain areas: